alnoki/AAAAAA/doc/dev-guide/concepts/documentation.rst

 ==============

 .. note::
-   Per the :ref:`proofreading procedures <writing-proofreading>`, there should be a :std:doc:`reST comment <usage/restructuredtext/basics>` with a :ref:`SHA-1 <tools-git>` tag at the top of :ref:`.rst <tools-restructured-text>` files that have been proofread
+   Per the :ref:`proofreading procedures <writing-proofread>`, there should be a :std:doc:`reST comment <usage/restructuredtext/basics>` with a :ref:`SHA-1 <tools-git>` tag at the top of :ref:`.rst <tools-restructured-text>` files that have been proofread